 To be fully protective, the target used in the TMDL should be most stringent TP needed to protect all designated uses.
 As mentioned, the criteria shown in the table above are for the protection of the aquatic life use.
 As discussed in the previous section, the median TP for the protection of primary contact recreational uses (i.e., swimming) should be no greater than 12 ug/L. Consequently, if the lake is eutrophic or mesotrophic, the target TP was set equal to 12 ug/L in order to be protective of both uses.
 However, if a lake is oligotrophic, the target TP was set equal to 8 ug/L since this is more stringent than the 12 ug/L threshold for the protection of primary contact recreation.
-Since Pearly Lake is mesotrophic, the target TP according to the lake trophic level is 12 ug/L. However, as discussed in section 1.4, the only exception to this rule is if the predicted TP concentration under "natural" conditions (i.e., no anthropogenic sources) exceeded the TP target discussed above.
-When this situation occurred, as it does in the case of Pearly Lake, the target was set equal to the natural TP concentration.
-As discussed in section 6.1 (see Table 6-2), the predicted natural TP concentration is 14 ug/L, which is more than 12 ug/L, therefore the target TP is 14 ug/L.
+Since Captain Pond is mesotrophic, the target TP according to the lake trophic level is 12 ug/L. However, as discussed in section 1.4, the only exception to this rule is if the predicted TP concentration under "natural" conditions (i.e., no anthropogenic sources) exceeded the TP target discussed above.
+When this situation occurs, the target was set equal to the natural TP concentration.
+As discussed in section 6.1 (see Table 6-2), the predicted natural TP concentration for Captain Pond is 10 ug/L, which is less than 12 ug/L, therefore the target TP is 12 ug/L based on the trophic level.